ChrisWhealy/DistributedSystemNotes/Lecture 11.md

 `f(x) = f(f(x)) = f(f(f(x))) etc...`

-In other words, an idempotent function only has an effect the first time it is applied to the data.
-Thereafter, subsequent applications of that function to the same data have no further effect.
+In other words, an idempotent function `f` only has an effect the first time it is applied to some value `x`.
+Thereafter, subsequent applications of function `f` to the value returned by `f(x)` have no further effect.

 So, assigning a value to a variable is idempotent, but incrementing a variable is not.